insurando/inconnect/README.md

 * we will use the /sales/contactform endpoint to submit the Opportunity
 * optional:
     * provide the current product, if the user provided it
-    * provide the new product "Grundversicherung" if the user provided it
+    * provide the new product "Grundversicherung"
-    * provide the new product "Zusatzversicherung" if the user provided it
+    * provide the new product or need "Zusatzversicherung"

 ```diff
 !
 In case you provide products, you can leave certain product keys blank with empty "", in case the API demands it